 - Many meat and vegetarian stir-fry dishes include a variety of vegetables, such as broccoli, carrots, cabbage and mushrooms.
 However, there is often not a full serving of vegetables in the main dish alone.
-Consider ordering an extra side of steamed vegetables to complement your entree.
+Consider ordering an extra side of steamed vegetables.

 - Choose a stir-fried or sauteed meat option (e.g., Kung Pao Chicken or Chicken & Broccoli) instead of a breaded or fried meat option (e.g., General Tso’s, Sesame or Sweet & Sour).

-- Order a side of steamed brown rice rather than white rice or fried rice.
+- Order steamed brown rice rather than white rice or fried rice.
 Fried rice is often made with white rice and soy sauce, making it higher in salt and lower in fiber than steamed brown rice.

 While stacks of pancakes, sizzling bacon and gravy-smothered biscuits tempt your taste buds, these breakfast staples can easily pile on fat and calories.
-Enjoy the most important meal of the day in a healthy way using these simple breakfast tips:
+Enjoy a healthier version of the most important meal of the day:

-- Order a side of whole-grain toast rather than enriched grain sources (Think: white bread, grits, biscuits, muffins or buttermilk pancakes).
+- Order a side of whole-grain toast rather than white bread, grits, biscuits, muffins or buttermilk pancakes.
 The whole-grain toast will provide a boost of satiating fiber and other important nutrients.

 - For a boost of vegetables, add tomato, avocado or spinach to your favorite egg dish.

-- As a side dish to complement your entree, choose a cup of fresh fruit or a small bowl of oatmeal instead of home fries or grits.
+- Ask for a cup of fresh fruit instead of home fries or grits.

 Juicy, red steaks and potatoes doused in cheese and sour cream can turn a traditional American favorite into a fat- and calorie-laden meal in no time.
 Try out these simple tips the next time you dine at a steakhouse for a healthy spin on some American classics:

-- Choose lean cuts of meat (Think: filet mignon, flank steak or tenderloin) instead of fatty cuts of meat such as a rib-eye or T-bone.
+- Choose lean cuts of meat (filet mignon, flank steak or tenderloin) instead of fatty cuts such as a rib-eye or T-bone.

-- Pair your steak with a baked potato, brown rice or a house salad.
+- When it comes to sides pick a baked potato, brown rice or a house salad.
 Avoid scalloped potatoes, potatoes au gratin or wedge salads.
 The latter options are often prepared using cheese, oil and cream-based sauces, leading them to be higher in both fat and calories.

 - Use butter, sour cream and cream-based sauces sparingly, and always ask for these condiments to come on the side.

-- When ordering spaghetti, tortellini or other pasta dishes, ask your server whether whole-grain pasta is available.
-If so, opt for the whole grains instead.
+- When ordering spaghetti, tortellini or other pasta dishes, ask your server if whole-grain pasta is available.

-- Italian restaurants often offer a variety of fish and shrimp options.
+- Look for fish and shrimp options.
 Choose a grilled seafood dish for a boost of essential fats.

 - Skip the unlimited bread baskets.
-Complement your entree with a side salad (dressing on the side) or small piece of plain whole-grain bread.
+Focus on a side salad (dressing on the side) or cup of vegetable soup instead.

-- Ask for grated cheese on the side so you can sprinkle it on yourself, or just omit it altogether.
+- Ask for grated cheese on the side so you can sprinkle it on yourself, or just skip it.

-- Ask your server whether small “lunch” portions are available.
+- Ask your server whether smaller “lunch” portions or half-portions are available.
 Or, order a regular entree portion, and place half in a to-go box before eating your meal.

 Creamy mashed potatoes, fried chicken and cornbread can satisfy almost anyone, yet these Southern classics quickly become calorie-dense, high-fat meals.
-Enjoy your traditional Southern favorites the lighter way using these healthy tips:
+LIghten up your Southern meals with these tips:

-- Choose grilled or roasted meat instead of heavier meats like fried chicken, chicken-fried steak, fried pork chops or fried shrimp.
+- Choose grilled or roasted meat instead of more caloric preparations like fried chicken, chicken-fried steak, fried pork chops or fried shrimp.